jashank/netswitcher/README.md

 Some useful functions that make network location switching easier.

+This isn't guaranteed to work everywhere.
+It may cause your computer to catch fire, eat your pets or destroy your marriage.

+Known to work:

+ - Arch (requires `zsh iproute2`; optionally `dhcpcd ifenslave dbus bluez bluez-utils`)

 Usage
 -----

 Network profiles are simply shell scripts that source the `functions` file at the right time, and specify what family of interfaces they use.
+All profiles offer two functions: _arrive_ and _depart_, which should be called when you arrive at, or depart from, a certain location.

 To call one, run, as root (either by running a root shell, or by using sudo):

     # zsh /path/to/netswitcher/example-profile arrive

 or

     # zsh /path/to/netswitcher/example-profile depart

+The name of the currently active profile can be found in `/run/network-location`.

 Writing Profiles
 ----------------